Team-Eeveesauce/tohru/README.md

 So, there's like, a lot of stuff you need to install for this.
   * Python 3

 Shocking, I know.
-There's also the very short list of packages you need, which you can install with `pip3 install py-cord mysql-connector-python dotenv Pillow`
+There's also the very short list of packages you need, which you can install with `pip3 install py-cord mysql-connector-python dotenv Pillow pymagick`

 Anyway, after you do that, you just need to copy `.env.template` to `.env` and look inside.
 You'll know what to do.